Traditional Funeral

 2. Memorial Cremation: The ashes are displayed in a cremation urn during a memorial service at the location that holds services.
 It occurs after the body is being cremated.

 3. Direct Cremation: It is the process where the body is cremated shortly after death without any formal funeral or memorial service.
-It is the most straightforward and cost- effective option.
+It is the most straightforward with the low cost of cremation.

 4. Cremation for Scientific Purposes: Others choose to donate their body organs to science, where they will be useful for research.
 After removing the donated organs their body is cremated.